ARAIDevHub/arai_ai_agents/docs/explanation.md

     With more context available, the model is less likely to fall back on repetitive phrases or generic responses.

 - **Model Selection and Context Window:**
-  When choosing a model for ARIA, the size of the context window is a primary consideration.
+  When choosing a model for ARAI, the size of the context window is a primary consideration.
 While a larger context window generally improves performance on complex tasks, it can also increase computational cost and latency.
 The `gemini-pro` model provides a good balance between context size and efficiency for our use case.

 ---